zammad/zammad-admin-documentation/system/integrations/cti/provider-configurations/sipgate.rst

       to Zammad.

    .. figure:: /images/system/integrations/cti/sipgate/step2-configure-sipgate-webhooks.gif
-      :alt: Screencast showing how to add Zammads endpoint URLs to sipgate.ios webhook configuration
+      :alt: Screencast showing how to add Zammad's endpoint URLs to sipgate.ios webhook configuration

 Step 3: Restrict the numbers to notify on
    Having a lot of numbers that shouldn't be used for notifying Zammad?